-Send money to your friends and family in New Zealand and avoid being slugged with expensive bank fees.
+Find the cheapest way to send money from Australia to New Zealand, and avoid being slugged with expensive bank fees.

 International money transfer services which allow you to send money to New Zealand

 Use the table below to sort through money transfer services and compare your options.
 You can search to find the most competitive fees or exchange rates, or simply put in how much you want to send and then see how much will typically arrive with each service.

 The offers compared on this page are chosen from a range of products finder.com.au has access to track details from and is not representative of all the products available in the market.
 Products are displayed in no particular order or ranking.
 The use of terms "Best" and "Top" are not product ratings and are subject to our disclaimer.
 You should consider seeking independent financial advice and consider your personal financial circumstances when comparing products.

 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.
 Our foreign exchange experts offer a best rate guarantee, are ASIC authorised and never charge transfer fees.

 They can help you with all your needs including:

 - Risk management

 The main alternative to these types of international money transfer services is bank transfers.
 Nearly every Australian bank will allow you to send money to New Zealand, and this sort of transaction is very easy to set up.
 However, banks typically charge higher transfer fees, and you'll generally get more competitive exchange rates with international money transfer services.

 Consider the differences, based on real rates and fees that were offered by a 'big 4' bank and a transfer service.